trbflxr/kino/Help/Installation/HowToInstall_EN.md

 ### The mod does not work on win7

-### Required components

-1. You might have to download and install the [Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-You will need the [vcredist_x64.exe](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 #### To fix Steam initialization error you can try to run Steam as administrator.
 Read more about it [here](SteamAdmin.md).

 ## Standalone installation: